pycontw/pybot22/README.md

 ![](./figures/select_ta_type.png)

 Name the server and create.
-The server name should contain ther keyword `Booth Game` (case insensitive) for the bot to recognize which server to use.
+The server (guild) ID can be seen from the URL.
+This ID will be used in the later step.

 ![](./figures/name_the_server_and_create.png)